-I shared President Obama’s Facebook post the other day about voting, and I had a friend respond that ‘She wished her voice mattered.”
+I shared President Obama’s Facebook post the other day about voting, and I had a friend respond that “She wished her voice mattered.”

-I get it, I really do.
-My friend gave me a slew of reasons she didn’t feel like voting accomplished anything, and I didn’t disagree with her thought process.
+My friend gave me a slew of reasons she didn’t feel like voting accomplished anything, and I agreed with her thought process.

 You will still deal with the consequences

 Not casting your vote is the one surefire way to make sure no one hears your voice.

 Voting is your chance to speak out on the issues that matter: minimum wage, school funding, public works, and state laws.

-With presidential elections, I feel like there are three groups, nearly everyone fits into:
+With presidential elections, I feel like there are three groups nearly everyone fits into: